 • Turn left, 8 miles to Carversville Road

-• Continue 0.5 miles to Dark Hollow Road
+• Continue 1.8 miles and turn right onto Dark Hollow Road

-• Turn right, 1 mile to Covered Bridge Road
+• Continue 1.2 miles and turn right to Covered Bridge Road

 Crossing Cabin Run Creek in Plumstead Township, this bridge stands 82 feet long and was built in 1871 by David Sutton, who built several bridges in the area.